A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones

-In the surveyed studies of this article, mobile usage and sensor data collected and utilized through Android AS/US API and other APIs may cause privacy and security issues in the process of collection, storage, and utilization.
+In the surveyed studies of this article, mobile usage and sensor data collected and utilized through Android AS/US API and other APIs may cause privacy issues in the process of collection, storage, and utilization.
 For example, those studies that analyze smartphone data in the wild to understand users’ smartphone usage patterns and their surrounding contexts (i.e., interaction, context, and system sensing data) can be used to reconstruct a user’s everyday life patterns.
-Specially, AS API can be used to hijack sensitive personal data such as credit information ~\cite{diao2019kindness}.
-Furthermore, among the surveyed studies of this article, studies that collect large-scale data over a long period of time may further increase the risk of the privacy and security.
-Specially, among the UP and NT research theme, if the goal is to identify the predictive features or build machine learning models, it would be beneficial to collect various types of smartphone data, possibly with many participants for longer duration to improve the external validity of the research as investigated in in Section \ref{sec:research}, \ref{sec:datacategorization}.
+Especially, AS API can be used to hijack sensitive personal data such as credit information~\cite{diao2019kindness}.
+Furthermore, among the surveyed studies of this article, studies that collect large-scale data over a long period may further increase the risk of privacy and security.
+Among the UP and NT research themes, if the goal is to identify the predictive features or build machine learning models, it would be beneficial to collect various types of smartphone data, possibly with many participants for a longer duration to improve the external validity of the research.